vickimzhang/vmzhang-academic/content/research/phd.md

 +++

-I started my graduate research in January 2020 with [Peter Kotanen](https://www.utm.utoronto.ca/~w3pkota/), and transferred from a Master of Science degree to a Doctor of Science in February 2021.
+I started my graduate research in January 2020 with [Peter Kotanen](https://www.utm.utoronto.ca/~w3pkota/), transferred from a Master of Science degree to a Doctor of Science in February 2021, and passed my PhD Appraisal Exam in April 2022.
 My graduate work investigates  the invasion risk of non-native species in the subarctic.
 My fieldwork takes place in Churchill, Manitoba (the polar bear capital of the world), where I study the risk of non-native plants invasion in the subarctic.

 This research is becoming a crucial field of research, as pristine northern ecosystems are extremely vulnerable to climate change, which can increase the prevalence of invasive species.